GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 ### Cons
 * Uses more disk space | Each game server has all of the installation files
-* All instances are updated separately | It will us more resources upon update and require marginally more [[Cronjobs]]
+* All instances are updated separately | It will use more resources upon update and require marginally more [[Cronjobs]]

 ## Example